 Figure 7.1.
 Results of HepG2 exposures following 24 hour incubation using different glyphosate formulations.
+Note: some of the formulations included other active ingredients besides glyphosate.

 For the second objective, NTP will contribute to the publicly available knowledge-base describing the biological effects of glyphosate and formulations by conducting guideline studies addressing genotoxicity and studies that evaluate the oxidative stress potential.
 In order to organize publicly available data on glyphosate and formulations, IARC used 10 key characteristics of carcinogens as a way to help inform their conclusion (Smith et al., 2016).
 Their review concluded that data were only available for two of these characteristics (genotoxicity and oxidative stress) and little to no information on the remaining characteristics was available.
 However, when members of a NTP workgroup looked at the available data included in the IARC review, the group did not agree with IARC that the data provided strong or clear evidence for either genotoxicity or induction of oxidative stress given protocol deficiencies that could produce questionable results.